KelvinTegelaar/CIPP/Documentation/Contributions.md

 # Local development guide

 So you want to jump in on helping us make this awesome?
 You'll need a local development environment.
 I'm assuming you have *some* programming experience.
-You'll need a couple of tools to get start
+You'll need a couple of tools to get started

 - Install [node.js](https://nodejs.org/en/)
 - Install .NET Core 2 and .NET Core 5